|Transactions & Journals ›||Signal Processing Letters ›||Signal Processing Magazine ›|

 Refining the Use of English Language in Your Manuscript:

-A professional editing service, AJE [http://www.aje.com/en] is available to authors looking to refine and polish the content of their papers for a fee.
+English language editing services can help refine the language of your article and reduce the risk of rejection without review.
+IEEE authors are eligible for a 10% discount at American Journal Experts; visit the AJE website to learn more.
+Please note these services are fee-based and do not guarantee acceptance.
 You are also free to select another professional editing service, or to ask a colleague who is fluent in English to assist with editing.
-However, if the revised manuscript does not meet the English usage criteria, then you must use the designated editing service (AJE [http://www.aje.com/en]) for a fee, or you must withdraw the manuscript.
+However, if the revised manuscript does not meet the English usage criteria, then you must use the designated editing service (AJE) for a fee, or you must withdraw the manuscript.

 Open Access.
 The publication is a hybrid journal, allowing either Traditional manuscript submission or Open Access (author-pays OA) manuscript submission.
 Upon submission of your final files, if you choose to have your manuscript be an Open Access article, you commit to pay the discounted OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
 As of 01 January 2017, the OA fee is $1,950.
 Any other application charges (such as charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.
 If you would like your manuscript to be a Traditional submission, your article will be available to qualified subscribers and purchasers via IEEE Xplore.
 No OA payment is required for Traditional submission.